 Having previously spent 9 months working in Kenya, Duncan volunteered at the Jacaranda School for Orphans for the summer of 2014, and decided on his return to the UK to start Jacaranda UK Foundation to help secure the school's financial future.
 He works to help improve access to healthcare in low- and middle-income countries.

 Claire has spent many a day raising money for UK charities - be it the NSPCC, Macmillian or Cancer Research UK, experience we draw on frequently.
-During the day she runs an osteopathic clinic, and her skills keep us very much on the straight and narrow.
+During the day she works for an auction house, and her skills keep us very much on the straight and narrow.

 1997- Marie da Silva founds the Jacaranda School for Orphans in her family home in Malawi.

 2013- The school reaches 400 students, providing them with entirely free primary, secondary and tertiary education, as well medical care and other support.

 2014 - Duncan spends three months volunteering at the school, and resolves to help them grow.